timholy/SnoopCompile.jl/docs/src/tutorial.md

 ## Cut to the Chase: A copy-paste analysis of invalidations

 The following is a quick "grab and go" script for analyzing invalidations.
+Insert package loads (`using` or `import` statements) and/or method definitions into the `@snoopr` block, and put the workload you want to be fast in the `@snoopi_deep` block.
-Insert your code into the `@snoopr` block.
-The resulting plot shows the distributions of the invalidations sorted by the number of children affected.
+The resulting plot shows the distribution of the invalidations sorted by the number of children affected.
 Generally, invalidations with many children matter more than those with few children, and thus this shows how many "bad actors" need to be investigated. `show(trees[end])` show the method which leads to the most invalidations, with `show(trees[end-1])` being the second most, and so forth.